bhauman/figwheel-main/doc/figwheel-main-options.md

 ## :cljs-devtools

-A boolean that indicates whether to include binaryage/devtools into the your clojurescript build.
+A boolean that indicates whether to include binaryage/devtools into the clojurescript build.
 Defaults to true when the target is a browser and the :optimizations level is :none, otherwise it is false.

     :cljs-devtools false